The Microsoft Word and PowerPoint templates are available for

 you can use them with File | New.

 - Please submit white papers as PDFs rather than Word documents.

-See below for a tip about PDFs.
+See the sample white paper (SampleWhitePaperForGeekGatherings2019.docx) for a tip about PDFs.

 - When you submit your materials, please name the files as follows.

 The stem for each filename should be your last name, followed by an underscore,

 followed by a word or two that describes the session.
 For example, if Tamar